Smith Cove (Seattle): Naval Supply Depot

-During an after the war these 253 acre of Smith Cove facilities (including 53 acre of covered storage) supported naval operations in the Pacific and Alaska.
+During and after the war these 253 acre of Smith Cove facilities (including 53 acre of covered storage) supported naval operations in the Pacific and Alaska.
 Warships, personnel transport vessels, and cargo vessels came and went.
 Facilities included 20 barracks for enlisted men, two barracks for WAVES, mess halls, recreation halls, an indoor swimming pool, a recreation field, a hospital, and a cafeteria for civilian workers.

 Although scaled back after World War II, the Naval Supply Depot continued to serve the Navy and other military service branches through the Korean War and into the Vietnam War.
 However, it was eventually superseded by a new Naval Supply Center across Puget Sound at Bremerton; the Navy announced closure of its Smith Cove facility in March 1970.
 The Port of Seattle immediately leased some facilities.
 They then worked out a deal for the Coast Guard to move its facilities for seagoing vessels in 1973 from Pier 91 to the Port's facilities at Piers 36 and 37, and in 1974 purchased 198 acre of the Supply Depot property, including the piers, for $10.3 million.